LRSORRENTI/Website-Analysis/UpcomingClients/AllenCounty/03_Section/03_Third-Section.md

 2. Text Alignment and Layout:

-The two-column layout is fine, but on larger screens, it might feel a bit stretched.

-Consider a maximum width container so the text doesn’t feel too far apart.

 Use consistent vertical spacing between title and paragraph for better rhythm.

-3. Color Use for Icons:

-The bright cyan/blue icons are eye-catching but could feel slightly inconsistent with the brand’s deeper blue and black palette.

-Either unify the color palette to match the button CTA blue or soften the icon tones for a more elegant feel.

 4. Header Hierarchy Refinement:

 The text “Allen County Fence Company” above the main headline feels redundant—it’s already in the logo and throughout the page.

-Suggest removing or downplaying it to focus attention on the stronger main message.
+Suggest removing or downplaying it's current color to focus attention on the stronger main message.

 ## Optional Enhancements

 Micro Animations: You could add subtle hover effects on icons or fade-in on scroll to create engagement without distraction.

 Trust Symbol or Badge: Consider placing a “30+ Years of Experience” badge or icon above/below this section for added credibility.

 Mobile Responsiveness Check: Make sure the 2x2 layout stacks cleanly into a 1-column format on mobile, with proper spacing between icons and paragraphs.